parmegv/leap_doc/docs/design/soledad.md

       }
       'kdf': 'scrypt',
       'kdf_salt': '<b64 repr of salt>',
-      'kdf_length: <key length>,
+      'kdf_length: <key length>
-      '_mac_method': 'hmac',
-      '_mac': '<mac>'
     }

 The `storage_secrets` entry is a map that stores information about available storage keys.
 Currently, Soledad uses only one storage key per provider, but this may change in the future.
-The `storage_secrets` entry itself is MAC'ed to prevent tampering.

 The following fields are stored for one storage key: